 - Rates: If your clients are in a higher risk category for delinquency or non-payment, you may pay more to factor their invoices.

-It’s worth noting that you can still work for clients that are not creditworthy.
+It’s worth noting that you can still work for clients who are not creditworthy.
 However, you will not be able to factor their invoices.

 How Your Creditworthiness Shapes Factoring Deals